Cabin Road Foundation 04042011

 Success Rates

 Success rates are not publicly available.
-However, the foundation's grantmaking pattern suggests:
+The foundation's grantmaking pattern suggests:

-• Relationship-driven: The lack of website, minimal public presence, and acknowledgement that unsolicited requests may not receive response suggests most successful grants likely come from organizations already known to the trustees
+- Relationship-driven: The lack of website, minimal public presence, and acknowledgement that unsolicited requests may not receive response suggests most successful grants likely come from organisations already known to the trustees

 Reapplication Policy

 No specific reapplication policy is documented.
-However, historical grantmaking shows:
+However, historical grantmaking shows repeat grantees, suggesting the foundation maintains ongoing relationships with organisations it supports.

 Application Success Factors